 Or for Nexteer Automotive Group:

-One way to assess ROCE is to compare similar companies.
-In our analysis, Nexteer Automotive Group's ROCE is meaningfully higher than the 14% average in the Auto Components industry.
+ROCE can be useful when making comparisons, such as between similar companies.
+In our analysis, Nexteer Automotive Group's ROCE is meaningfully higher than the 12% average in the Auto Components industry.
 I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
-Regardless of where Nexteer Automotive Group sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.
+Independently of how Nexteer Automotive Group compares to its industry, its ROCE in absolute terms appears decent, and the company may be worthy of closer investigation.

-Nexteer Automotive Group has total liabilities of US$821m and total assets of US$3.1b.
+Nexteer Automotive Group has current liabilities of US$819m and total assets of US$3.2b.
 Therefore its current liabilities are equivalent to approximately 26% of its total assets.
 Low current liabilities are not boosting the ROCE too much.

 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.